cloudrkt/openstack-demo/tools/terraform/README.md

 ## Prerequisites

-This setup has been tested with Terraform v0.8.2
+This setup has been tested with Terraform v0.8.4 on MacOS Sierra (10.12.2)

 Please add an ssh publickey to your openstack account, or upload with the openstackclient: